NHS Education for Scotland Logo

 • 3 x satisfactory clinical supervisor reports, plus

-• 3 x satisfactory educational supervisor reports (these can be combined ES/CS reports)
+• 3 x satisfactory educational supervisor reports (these are often combined ES/ CS reports in Scotland)

 If any of the reports are not satisfactory your FPD will make a decision at your ARCP.